 A supply-side platform is an automated ad tech platform that publishers use to manage, sell, and optimize ad inventory of their mobile apps or websites.

-How Does an SSP Work?
+How Does SSP Advertising Work?

-Here, an SSP receives a request from the user's browser when they visit the website and passes it to the DSP, enriching it with available user info.
+Here, an SSP platform receives a request from the user's browser when they visit the website and passes it to the DSP, enriching it with available user info.
 Advertisers automatically bid on this placement based on pre-set targeting options, CPMs, and optimization through a DSP.
 The highest bidders win the slot, and their ad is displayed on the website.

-• SSP is a programmatic platform for automated inventory selling.
+- SSP is a programmatic platform for automated inventory selling.

-• SSP is also used for yield optimization and inventory management.
+- SSP is also used for yield optimization and inventory management.

-• SSP keeps your monetization activities under one roof.
+- SSP keeps your monetization activities under one roof.

-• SSP is based on an RTB auction.
+- SSP is based on an RTB auction.

-• SSP connects you to a multitude of demand sources at a time.
+- SSP connects you to a multitude of demand sources at a time.

-• SSP features smart auto-optimization algorithms & detailed analytics.
+- SSP features smart auto-optimization algorithms & detailed analytics.

-• SSP supports both header bidding and RTB based on tags.
+- SSP supports both header bidding and RTB based on tags.

-SSP vs. DSP vs. Ad Exchange
+DSP vs. Ad Exchange vs DMP vs. SSP: Platform Comparison

 As mentioned above, SSPs work with other forms of ad tech.
 DSPs and ad exchanges are other key platforms in the process of programmatic buying and selling digital ads.
 But how do they all differ?

-Demand-side platform Supply-side platform Ad exchange
+Demand-side platform | Supply-side platform | Ad exchange | Data management platform |

-Advertiser's tool for programmatic media buying Publisher's tool for programmatic media selling Digital marketplace, a middle link in programmatic
+Advertiser's tool for programmatic media buying | Publisher's tool for programmatic media selling | Digital marketplace, a middle link in programmatic | Tool for storing data and using it for better targeting |

 Ad Exchange vs. DSP